CaesarSilva/zipsoldatmaplist/README.md

 # zipsoldatmaplist

-It depends maps.js, from urraka/pms-info and adm-zip.
+It depends on maps.js, from urraka/pms-info and adm-zip.
 https://github.com/urraka/pms-info
 npm install adm-zip
 Put it in the parent folder of the "maps" folder and run it using nodejs.